livelybone/vue-base/README.md

 # serve with hot reload at localhost:8080
 npm start

+# build dll file for production with minification, insure that running after the `dlls` in `webpack.dll.conf.js` changed
+npm run dll

-# build static file for production with minification
+# build static file for production with minification, insure that dll js files exist before running, or it will throw an Error about DllReferencePlugin
 npm run build

 # build for production and view the bundle analyzer report